 To make a successful dermatitis claim you will need to prove, through medical evidence, that you have developed dermatitis due to substances or conditions in your workplace.
 However, our experienced personal injury lawyers are here to help you every step of the way.

-Speak to our experienced team of employment solicitors about making a dermatitis claim today.
+Speak to our experienced team of employment solicitors on 0800 025 0000 about making a dermatitis claim today or use our compensation claims calculator to find out how much compensation you could be entitled to.